sanyogsr/chat-app-flutter-firebase/README.md

 ## App Features

--Signup & Login with email and password
+* Signup & Login with email and password
--create a group
+* create a group
--Message in those groups
+* Message in those groups
--search any group
+* search any group
--join the group
+* join the group
--exit the group
+* exit the group
--logout from the app
+* logout from the app

 Happy coding.....!